sjmyuan/sjmyuan.github.io/_posts/2016-11-08-nodejs-rest-framework.md

   + Can't find many people with opinions on Loopback.
 It seems fast to code, but tightly coupled to the database model magically.
 Every route needs a database model.
 And people don't seem to like its opinionated convention over configuration style
   + They make their initial documents look great, but they haven't implemented everything, and so they put shell documents out there with a small danger caveat that says it's not implemented

+# Conclusion
+I choose to use express, because it is stable and has the biggest community. other frameworks have similar features to express,but has smaller community or is unstable.